pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     relaunch
     fd 100 rt 120  fd 100 rt 120  fd 100 rt 120

 You'll see your Turtle drew a Triangle.
-Something like
+Something much like

     ██
     ██████